-- 8.1 A Module Development Plan (MDEP) will be prepared for each module at the end of each delivery cycle (term or academic year, as appropriate). - 8.2 A standard report template is available on the Quality Assurance & Enhancement SharePoint page. - https://uelac.sharepoint.com/sites/QualityAssuranceandEnhancement/SitePages/Forms-and-Guidance.aspx - 8.3 The MDEP should be forwarded to External Examiners as part of the assessment board pack.
-Schools will make local arrangements for storing MDEPs. - 9 Module Enhancement Plans (MEP) (not running in 2020/21 and under review) - 9.1 Module Enhancement Plans are required for modules that are below benchmarks in criteria that include: number of students registered, student satisfaction, mean mark, non-submission rate, and pass rate. - 9.2 Action plans for modules that require a MEP (as identified to the School), should include identification of whether this constitutes a trend or a new development, and the reasons for the level of performance.
+- 8.1 A Module Development Plan (MDEP) will be prepared for each module at the end of each delivery cycle (term or academic year, as appropriate). - 8.2 A standard report template is available on the Quality Assurance & Enhancement SharePoint page. - https://uelac.sharepoint.com/sites/QualityAssuranceandEnhancement/SitePages/Forms-and-Guidance.aspx#modules - 8.3 The MDEP should be forwarded to External Examiners as part of the assessment board pack.
+Schools will make local arrangements for storing MDEPs.